-France, lagging far behind until now, presents autism plan
+Lagging decades behind on autism care, France plays catch-up

-ROUEN, France (AP) — French President Emmanuel Macron is unveiling a long-awaited plan to help parents struggling to provide children on the autism spectrum with basic education and care.
+ROUEN, France (AP) — French President Emmanuel Macron is unveiling a long-awaited autism plan for a country that is shockingly behind the curve on providing basic education and care for people on the autism spectrum.

-Yet families and associations say the plan is unlikely to take the giant steps needed to catch France up with places like the United States, Canada, and other European countries.
+Yet families and associations say the plan is unlikely to take the giant steps needed to catch France up with the United States, Canada, and other European countries.

-Macron and his wife Brigitte are visiting a hospital and a nursery welcoming children with autism Thursday in the Normandy city of Rouen.
-The prime minister will release the autism plan publicly Friday.
+Despite France’s lauded public health care system, public awareness of autism and related disorders is surprisingly low.
+Only about 20 percent of children with autism in France go to school, many adults remain undiagnosed, and French families who can afford it go to neighboring Belgium or even across the Atlantic to get better treatment and care, according to a January report by France’s Court of Auditors.

-Despite its lauded public health care system, France is shockingly behind the curve on autism.
-Only about 20 percent of children with autism in France go to school.
-Parents describe outdated psychotherapy practice and lack of training for teachers and medical staff.
+“You can’t imagine the level of suffering and anger of the families,” said Daniele Langloys, president of the association Autisme France.
+Langloys listed outdated therapy practices, lack of trained medical staff and teachers, and an obstacle course to gain access to school, care and employment.

 Most Read Nation & World Stories